jxxcarlson/ad2play/README.md

   section-4.html
 ```

+**Note.** For now, you need to work in the root of the cloned  directory, `ad2play`.
+It contains the file `asciidoctor.css` which is required for manufacturing
+the playgrounds.

-## Troubleshooting
+# Troubleshooting

 If you do not see the above output, check the fullowing:
 - Is `ad2play` executable?
 - Is ruby v 2.1.1 or greater installed?
 - Is `asciidoctor` installed?

-## Notes

-For now, you need to work in the root of the cloned  directory, `ad2play`.
-It contains the file `asciidoctor.css` which is needed for manufacturing
-the playgrounds.

-You are now ready to write your own `.ad` files and compile
-them as playgrounds using `ad2play` -- or as  html files using `asciidoctor`.

 # Images